jocelynng101/power-outages-analysis/README.md

 All of these features were speculated to impact the outage duration and we wanted a baseline for what using each feature looked like in a simple linear model.

 This original model turned out terribly, offering a horrific, 0.0172 R<sup>2</sup> value, even after 5-fold validation.
 The MSE was also large sitting at 26807090.204, but since we do not have a number to reference it with, it’s mostly an irrelevant figure at this stage.
+We conclude that the current baseline model is poor because it yielded a negligible R<sup>2</sup> value of 0.0172, indicating that the selected features fail to explain almost any of the variability in outage duration.

 # Final Model
 To improve the model, we switched the target to the log of outage duration.